Lars Nootbaar Player Props: Cardinals vs. Nationals

 - The pitching staff for the Nationals has a collective 7.6 K/9, the second-worst in MLB.

-- The Nationals have the 26th-ranked team ERA among all league pitching staffs (4.68).
+- The Nationals have a 4.74 team ERA that ranks 26th across all MLB pitching staffs.

-- Gore makes the start for the Nationals, his 15th of the season.
-He is 3-5 with a 3.74 ERA and 87 strikeouts in 74 2/3 innings pitched.
+- Williams gets the start for the Nationals, his 15th of the season.
+He is 3-4 with a 4.50 ERA and 54 strikeouts through 70 2/3 innings pitched.

-- The lefty's last appearance was on Friday against the Houston Astros, when he went 5 2/3 scoreless innings while giving up four hits.
+- In his most recent appearance on Friday against the Miami Marlins, the righty tossed 4 1/3 innings, giving up five earned runs while surrendering seven hits.

+- The 31-year-old has amassed an ERA of 4.50, with 6.9 strikeouts per nine innings, in 14 games this season.
+Opponents are batting .271 against him.

 © 2023 Data Skrive.
 All rights reserved.